markets/invisible_captcha/README.md

 > Simple and flexible spam protection solution for Rails applications.

+Invisible Captcha provides different techniques to protect your application against spambots.

-It is based on the `honeypot` strategy to provide a better user experience.
-It also provides a time-sensitive form submission.
+The main protection is a solution based on the `honeypot` strategy.
+It provides a better user experience, since there is no extra steps for the real users.

 **Background**

-The strategy is about adding an input field into the form that:
+The technique consists on adding an input field into the form that:

 * shouldn't be visible by the real users
 * should be left empty by the real users
 * will most be filled by spam bots

+It also comes with a time-sensitive form submission.

 ## Installation